thukutaJones/ai4h_aims-au/README.md

 🔗 This paper is part of a larger initiative, [**Project AIMS (AI Against Modern Slavery)**](https://mila.quebec/en/ai4humanity/applied-projects/ai-against-modern-slavery-aims).

-This research was developed in collaboration between Mila - Quebec AI Institute and The Queensland University of Technology.
+This research was developed by Mila - Quebec AI Institute in collaboration with The Queensland University of Technology.

 ### Key Features
 - **Comprehensive Coverage**: Over **5,700** modern slavery statements sourced from the [**Australian Modern Slavery Register**](https://modernslaveryregister.gov.au/).